department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/vision-care/blind-and-low-vision-veterans.md

 ### How do I access these services?

 To learn more about VA blind rehabilitation services, contact the Visual Impairment Services Team (VIST) coordinator at your nearest VA medical center.
-[Find a VA location near you](https://www.va.gov/directory/guide/home.asp?isFlash=1).
+[Find a VA medical center near you(/facilities/).

 Or, contact the Blind Rehabilitation Service Program office at: